karolzak/mobile-app-documentdb-offlinesync-sample/README.md

-# Azure Mobile Apps using DocumentDb + Incremental and online sync
+# Azure Mobile Apps using DocumentDb + Incremental and offline sync

 This is a proof of concept project where we tight up a DocumentDB instance with complex (nested) types with several SQLite mobile clients using Azure Mobile Apps with Offline Sync.
 In this project we are trying to achieve following features: